matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ## Deployment Plan

 The new `cXML` encoding will not be the default XML encoding, but rather an opt-in encoding.
-Users will be able to access use this from the command line using a command similar to:
+Users will be able to use this from the command line using a command similar to:

 `cue vet schema.cue xml+cxml: data.xml`